leocg/Hackintosh-Dell-G5-5590/README.md

 This is my "Hackintosh Diary", will be using it to maintain a triple boot Dell G5 5590 a80p between macOS, Arch Linux and Windows.

-Don't directly use my EFI folder, your computer won't boot cause it has CFG Lock disabled and other post install stuff.

-Vanilla Boot could be accomplished using OPENCORE USB BOOT folder.
-Use this folder to make a bootable USB disk with macOS Catalina (tested with 10.5.5).

 Used [Vanilla Laptop Guide](https://dortania.github.io/vanilla-laptop-guide/) from [Dortania](https://dortania.github.io/), but laptop and desktop guide was merged into [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).

-Most work is done post installation, be prepared to read a lot.
-CFG Lock is difficult to understand but very simple to execute.
-Disabling CFG Lock and dGPU using [Optimus Method](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/laptop-disable.html#optimus-method) has major impact on battery life.

-Follow [Vanilla Laptop Guide](https://dortania.github.io/vanilla-laptop-guide/) and use MacBookPro16,1 SMBIOS (remember to insert your generated data at platform info section).
-Setup config.plist using [Coffee Lake Plus](https://dortania.github.io/vanilla-laptop-guide/OpenCore/config-laptop.plist/coffee-lake-plus.html).
-Read every guide very carefully BEFORE start and know what you're going to do beforehand.

-## Config

-**ACPI changes:**

-- SSNC-PLUG - CPU0 into PP00 -> Processor ID on this machine is PP00

-**DELL SPECIFICS config.plist:**

-- UpdateSMBIOSMode = Custom
-- CustomSMBIOSGuid = True
-- Audio layout-id = 15 (other channels worked, but 15 offered better stability and sound quality overall)

-**Patching CFG Lock**

-- Download BIOS from Dell website (version must be the same, variable can change after updates).
-- Dump bios with DecompNewDell.py (used Python3)
-- Open dumped bios with UEFITool
-- Search for "CFG Lock, VarStoreInfo (VarOffset/VarName)".
-Variable name come just after (in my case, using BIOS 1.13.2, was 0x5C4)

-`One Of: CFG Lock, VarStoreInfo (VarOffset/VarName): 0x5C4, VarStore: 0x1 [...]

-The steps above I followed to find the correct CFG Lock variable name.
-After that, simply boot into Modified GRUB Shell and change variable from 0x5C4 to 0x00:

-- Prepare EFI Boot Disk using [Disabling CFG Lock](https://dortania.github.io/OpenCore-Desktop-Guide/extras/msr-lock#disabling-cfg-lock) instructions and patch using **setup_var_3 0x5C4 0x00**

-**If you don't feel confortable messing with bios setting, just change the settings below in your config.plist:**

-- AppleCpuPmCfgLock -> YES
-- AppleXcpmCfgLock -> YES

-**Generating serial numbers:**

-Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS/) script to generate your device serial number.
-Put it into PlatformInfo->Generic (MLB, SystemSerialNumber and SystemUUID).